StewAlexander-com/File_Cleanup/README.md

 # Easy File Cleanup

-Organizes files by extension into dedicated folders to quickly clean up messy directories (like Downloads) on any OS.
-Files are only moved inside the folder you choose, and an `organization_log.txt` records every change.
+Organizes files by extension into dedicated folders to quickly clean up messy directories (like Downloads) on any OS. **Files are moved only within your chosen directory, and an `organization_log.txt` tracks every change so you can review what happened.**

 ## At a Glance

 - **What it does**: Automatically sorts files into folders by their extension (pdf/, jpg/, txt/, etc.)
-- **Who it's for**: Non-technical users (web UI), terminal users (Terminal/TUI full-screen text UI), developers and power users (automation/cron/CI)
+- **Who it's for**: Non-technical users (web browser UI), terminal users (full-screen keyboard interface), and developers/power users (automation/cron/CI)
 - **Quick start**: Recommended for most: download and double-click (no Python/Flask needed)
   - macOS: [Mac File Cleanup](https://github.com/StewAlexander-com/File_Cleanup/releases/download/v2.5/Mac%20File%20Cleanup)
   - Windows: [Win-File-Cleanup.exe](https://github.com/StewAlexander-com/File_Cleanup/releases/download/v2.5/Win-File-Cleanup.exe)
-  - CLI (web UI): `python3 Easy-File-Cleanup.py --html`  # needs Flask installed
+  - CLI (web UI):
+    `python3 Easy-File-Cleanup.py --html`  # needs Flask installed
-  - CLI (organize a folder): `python3 Easy-File-Cleanup.py ~/Downloads`
+  - CLI (organize a folder):
+    `python3 Easy-File-Cleanup.py ~/Downloads`

 ## Table of Contents